The Athena Fellows Program

 This does *not* mean that you can only take on save-the-world projects here.
 It means that whatever you take on, we'll ask you to think about how you're taking it on.
 What might you not have thought about?
 How can you do even better?

 We launch a new cohort of Athena Fellows every semester.
 If you are selected for the program, you should plan to spend every Friday in it, for the duration of the semester.
-In Fall 2024, Fellows will be expected to attend programming at the Athena Center from 10:00 AM - 4:30 PM, beginning Friday, September 6, and ending Friday, December 6.
+In Spring 2025, Fellows will be expected to attend programming at the Athena Center from 10:00 AM - 4:30 PM, beginning Friday, January 24, and ending Friday, April 25.

 You might be thinking, "wow, that's intense."
 We agree!
 That's the point, actually - in a world where we're all doing a million things at once, isn't a gift to get to focus, even if just for a little while?
 This one-semester experience allows you to immerse yourself in a project that you may long have wanted to devote time to, or explore a challenge you can't find time to explore otherwise.